NetflixDev/an-ER-fade-in/README.md

-# Template: 300x250 - Centered Branding
+# Animation: Fade-in

-This file should describe the creative-specs necessary to assemble this template.
-Those details should describe the Treatment properties, key-art sizes, layout guidelines, etc.
+This file should describe creative-specs regarding this animation preset.